NS2-BDT/CommunityBalanceMod/docs/index.md

   - Cannot be echo'd
   - Restricted to max 1 of each kind
   - Are able to use ink, echo and healwave without a hivetype
-  - Access to a new ability with the corresponding hive type (3 tres, 10 sec cooldown)
+  - Access to a new ability with the corresponding hive type (2 tres, 15 sec cooldown)
     - Umbra(Crag): Cast Umbra for 5 seconds on all Structures in healrange
-    - Hallucinations(Shade): Create 6 moveable hallucination Structures (whip or shade likelier) for 600 seconds
+    - Hallucinations(Shade): Create 6 moveable hallucination Structures
     - Stormcloud(Shift): Increase alien movement speed by 20% for 9.5 seconds
     - Frenzy(Whip): 2x attack speed and 2.5x movement speed for 7.5 seconds (no hivetype needed)

 ### Whips
   - Fully matured whips attack without infestation
+  - Increased turning speed before moving
   - Added Bile Splash Ability
     - Available without any hivetype or upgrade
-    - Splash nearby enemies with bile (3 tres, 10 sec cooldown)
+    - Splash nearby enemies with bile (2 tres, 10 sec cooldown)
     - Deals between 1.25-2 full bilebomb damage based on distance

 ### Shift